fuse-box/fuse-box/docs/monorepo.md

 - Always set `homeDir` to the root of your repository
 - Add `tsconfig.json` with `paths` and `baseUrl` field even if you are not using TypeScript.
 FuseBox respects `tsconfig.json` even if there is no TypeScript involved.
-- Learn how to set `paths` correctly.
+- Learn how to set [paths](/docs/paths.md) correctly.
 Do not try aliasing it.
-- Set different `output` folders.
 - Each package for development purposes should contain `local:main` field in the `package.json` which should point to your source.
 That will help a lot during development.
 (You won't need to build each project)